Learn about the Environment: Recycling, Conservation, Global Warming and Sustainability

 How Long Do I have to Complete this Course?

 As long as you want.
 This is very flexible.
 You can work longer one week, and less the next.
 You can study hard at times, and take a break at other times.
-We have seen some people work seven days a week, long hours, and complete a diploma in a very short time; while others take as long as ten years.
+We have seen some people work seven days a week, long hours, and complete a 1500 hour study program in a very short time; while others take as long as ten years.
 It is totally up to you!

 How well recognised is this course?